AlexisFxValencia/VEGETA/README.md

 A very light app to plot MORET, SERPENT and MCNP Geometries and export them as 3D files.

-If you just want to use it without downloading it, use this URL : file:///Y:/VEGETA/index.html

 ## Getting started

 Just download the VEGETA folder and open index.html with your browser (Firefox or Chrome eg).